openmobilityfoundation/curb-data-specification/metrics/README.md

 ### Methodology

 Cities are facilitating access to the curb for different users based on the curb access priorities of that particular area.
 The following metrics will be used in understanding how curb usage aligns with priorities.
+The metrics may be calculated using the [Session](#session) data and returned here,

 #### Total Sessions